It’s important to consider your child’s strengths, challenges, and interests when choosing presents.

 Something to read

-Whether or not this specific present lineup works for your family, consider shortening the gift-opening process — or being open to taking breaks — to reduce tantrums and meltdowns.
+Whether or not this specific present lineup works for your family, consider shortening the gift-opening process — or being open to taking breaks — to

 Strategy #5: Don’t use presents as a bargaining chip.